 - Polio (poliomyelitis) mainly affects children under 5 years of age.

-- One in 200 infections leads to irreversible paralysis.
+- 1 in 200 infections leads to irreversible paralysis.
 Among those paralysed, 5% to 10% die when their breathing muscles become immobilized.

 - As long as a single child remains infected, children in all countries are at risk of contracting polio.
 Failure to eradicate polio from these last remaining strongholds could result in as many as 200 000 new cases every year, within 10 years, all over the world.